Ranjitkumarsahu1436/Multiple-Regression/README.md

 Y = b0 + b1 X1 + b2 X2 + …………………… + bk Xk

+y = dependent variable
+x = expanatory variables
+b0 = y-intercept (constant term)
+bk = slope coefficients for each explanatory variable ϵ = the model’s error term (also known as the residuals) ​

 The multiple regression model is based on the following assumptions: